 With the rapid rate at which tweets and posts come in, your business should use social media with caution so as not to spread wrong information.

-Since anyone can report anything at any time on social media, this means that a lot of the information is not ‘verified’ from official sources.
+Anyone can report anything at any time on social media.
+It means that a lot of the information is not ‘verified’ from official sources.

 For example, studies show that outdated, inaccurate or false information has been disseminated via social media forums during disasters.